-The Fund assesses a company's alignment with the SDGs through the eight-pillar framework.
-The Fund will invest in companies with minimum of 20% of their revenue, profit, capital or operating expenditure or research and development linked to the UNs SDGs.
-For companies classified in the benchmark as "Financials", alternative measures of materiality are used based on loans and customer base.
-The Fund will also invest up to 20% in SDG enablers.

-The Fund also has a binding commitment to lower carbon intensity, and greater board diversity, than the benchmark.
+The Fund approach identifies companies which are aligned to the UN Sustainable Development Goals.
+These goals are designed to address the world's major long-term challenges.
+These include binding elements such as climate change, growing social inequality, and unsustainable production and consumption.
+The Fund will mainly only invest in companies with minimum of 20% of their revenue, profit, capital or operating expenditure or research and development linked to the UN's SDGs.
+However, for companies classified in the benchmark as "Financials", alternative measures of materiality are used based on loans and customer base.
+The Fund will also invest up to 20% in SDG leaders.
+The fund also has a binding commitment to a carbon intensity target lower than benchmark.